irontec/ivozprovider/doc/sphinx/brand/peering/ddi_provider_registrations.rst

     DDI
         This will be sent in the SIP Contact header and must be unique in all the platform.
-For Peering contracts with an associated DDI, it is recommended to enter that DDI.
-In case of multiples DDI for the same Peering Contract, use any of them.
-If no DDI is associated with this Peering Contract just enter an unique numeric value.
+For DDI Providers with an associated DDI, it is recommended to enter that DDI.
+In case of multiples DDI for the same DDI Provider, use any of them.
+If no DDI is associated with this DDI Provider just enter an unique numeric value.

     User
         Authentication user.
 Most of the time it's the same as username, so